To provide a smooth transition into the Ph.D. in Computing, please take time to do the following:

 All new students are required to enroll in COMPUT 601 Introduction to Graduate Studies.

-(Graduate Assistants) Graduate College policy requires domestic students with an assistantship take at least five (5) credits, while international students with an assistantship must take at least nine (9) credits.
+Graduate College policy requires domestic students with a Graduate Assistantship to register for at least five (5) credits per semester.
+International students with a Graduate Assistantship must take at least nine (9) credits per semester.

-The co-directors will discuss degree requirements in further depth during orientation and you’ll prepare a detailed degree plan mapping out your course work and milestones like the comprehensive exam and dissertation proposal.
+The co-directors will discuss degree requirements in further depth during orientation, and you’ll compile a detailed degree plan (available on our Computing PhD Forms webpage) mapping out your coursework and program milestones (Comprehensive Exam, Dissertation Proposal, Defense, Graduation).

 Visit the Program Coordinator